Mechanics Liens and Chapter 7 Bankruptcy

 A mechanics lien against your property can cause you a variety of problems, including preventing you from getting a loan or selling the property.

 If you have a mechanics lien on your property, or if you are planning on having repairs or remodeling on your property, do the smart thing and consult an experienced attorney.
-Located in the San Fernando Valley, the Nader Law Firm has been helping area residents with their debt issues for more than two decades.
+Located in the San Fernando Valley, Nader & Berneman has been helping area residents with their debt issues for more than two decades.
 Call our concerned legal team today for a free consultation by dialing (800) 568-0707.